giosil/wux/README.md

 The project was born from a long experience in the development of portals in the public sector, particularly in the Italian market where the [Bootstrap Italia](https://italia.github.io/bootstrap-italia) theme is recommended by [AGID](https://www.agid.gov.it).

-The main idea was to support the development of modern web applications based without using more difficult to customize frameworks.
+The main idea was to support the development of modern web applications based without using more complicated frameworks.

 The **WUX** library is inspired by [React](https://react.dev) for component lifecycle management, but is designed to be more
 - **lightweight**,